oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

     }
     ```

-    Your service is deployed in the Oracle Backend for Spring Boot and using the Oracle Autonomous Database instance associated with the backend.
+    Your service is deployed in the Oracle Backend for Spring Boot and Microservices environment and using the Oracle Autonomous Database instance associated with the backend.

 ## Learn More